writeshittu/website/README.md

 # Minds&Souls Foundation
-Project website for #teamstolkholm in the Start.NG program
+Project website for #teamstockholm in the Start.NG program